 Invest in non-hierarchical org charts where communication barriers are diffuse and every opinion counts.
 Hybrid, unpretentious spaces with, for example, round tables, circular fire pit seating, co-working and co-living areas, common patios, green walking areas, suspended net lounges, workshop rooms, live music basement and conversation engagement atriums.

 Spaces built from natural materials such as stone and timber, rich in greenery and water, where touching, trying, and exploring are rewarded.

 Laid-back luxury; a movement that is here to stay.

-Get the latest alternate thinking to drive change in your business by subscibing below.
+Get the latest alternate thinking and stay up to date by subscribing below.